aidos9/CSVRust/README.md

 # CSVRust
-CSV Parsing Library written in rust
+CSV Parsing Library written in rust.

 ## Usage guide
-For an example project see the examples directory.
+For example projects see the examples directory.
 To run an example use:
 ```
 cargo run --example [EXAMPLE_NAME]
 ```